kellyjoey/sequelizedBurger/README.md

-# sequelizedBurger
+# burger
-Sequelizing the burger app
+a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM